Lecture Notes on Multi-loop Integral Reduction and Applied Algebraic Geometry: Basic facts of several complex variables

-\end{thm} \begin{proof} This is from Stokes' theorem for a complex manifold.
+\end{thm} \begin{proof} This is from Stokes' theorem of a complex manifold.
 See Griffiths and Harris \cite{MR1288523}. \end{proof} Note that to consider global residue theorem, we need a compact complex manifold but $\C^n$ is not.
-So residues on a complex manifold have to be defined. $\omega$ has the polar divisor $D=D_1+\ldots D_n$ means, near a point $\xi\in S$, locally each $D_i$ is a divisor of a holomorphic function $f_i$ and $\omega$ has the local form \eqref{omega}.
-Again, the subscript $\{D_1, \dots, D_n\}$ indicates the ordering of denominators.
+So residues on a complex manifold has to be defined. $\omega$ has the polar divisor $D=D_1+\ldots D_n$ means, near a point $\xi\in S$, locally each $D_i$ is a divisor of a holomorphic function $f_i$ and $\omega$ has the local form \eqref{omega}.
+Again, the script $\{D_1, \dots, D_n\}$ indicates the ordering of denominators.

 \begin{example} Consider the meromorphic differential form in $\C^n$,

 Extend $\omega$ to a meromorphic differential form in $\CP^2$ (Example \ref{CPn}).
 Let $[Z_0,Z_1,Z_2]$ be the homogeneous coordinate.
 In the patch $U_0$, define $z_1=Z_1/Z_0$, $z_2=Z_2/Z_0$.
 For the patch $U_1$, let $u_0=Z_0/Z_1$, $u_2=Z_2/Z_1$.
 Then on $U_0\cap U_1$,